 (click here) Log In Nursing Assistant Training

-The next class is scheduled to begin online in session five; please register from below.
+The next class is scheduled to begin online in session six; please register from below.

 Specifics of the Certified Nursing Assistant program in the School of Nursing (SON)

 The nursing assistant program is a 75 hour course comprised of both a didactic and clinical component.
 The didactic component which includes instructional materials and tests, is an on-line program and accounts for 51 hours of the 75.
 The clinical component is comprised of 14 hours in the SON skills laboratory on the University campus and 16 hours in a/the clinical facility, all under the supervision of SUSON instructors.